Terradue/doc-developer-sandbox/source/start/github/index.rst

 Owners have full access to all repositories and have admin rights to the organization.

-Created teams can have several levels of priviliedges:
+Created teams can have several levels of privileges:

 * Read Access: This team will be able to view and clone its repositories.
 * Write Access: This team will be able to read its repositories, as well as push to them.